Richard Rigby: Political career

 Rigby was elected Member of Parliament for Castle Rising in 1745, transferring to Sudbury at the next general election, and was initially a partisan of Frederick, Prince of Wales.
 Subsequently, he transferred his allegiance to the Duke of Bedford, sitting as Member of Parliament (MP) for the Bedford pocket borough of Tavistock and eventually becoming the Bedford Whigs' permanent "man of business" in the House of Commons.

+In June 1753 he wrote to Bedford enclosing the first issue of the opposition weekly The Protester and praising it as “an extremely good preface to a political paper.”